-Dr. James Martin Smith was born in 1830 in Brockville, Ontario.
-His parents were Rev. Philander and Mary Smith and he had a younger brother also named Philander.
+Dr. James Martin Smith was born in Brockville, Ontario in 1830.
+Dr. Smith’s parents were Rev. Philander and Mary Smith and he had a younger brother also named Philander.
 Dr. Smith’s father was born in Blenheim (Schoharie County), New York and at the time of his death on the 28th of March, 1870 he was the Bishop of the Methodist Episcopal Church of Canada.
 Rev Smith was buried in Brooklyn, Ontario.

 Dr. Smith’s education is not documented with certainty.
 According to the 1872 Ontario Medical Register, Dr. Smith was practicing medicine prior to January 1st, 1850.
 He settled in Morpeth, Ontario in 1858 and Dr. Smith joined the College of Physicians and Surgeons on the 25th of September, 1869.

 Dr. and Mrs. Smith had 3 children, all born in Morpeth.
 Frederick Smith was born in 1860, Ann Lucinda Smith was born in 1862 and Robert Scott Smith was born in 1863.
 Dr. Smith had a busy medical practice in Morpeth and he was a coroner.
 He also issued marriage licences.
 Dr. Smith is listed in the 1867, 1869 and the 1875 Kent County Business Directories.

 By 1881, Dr. and Mrs. Smith had moved to London, Ontario.

 Dr. Smith died in London on the 8th of February, 1892.
 He was buried at Woodland Cemetery in London in Section U, Lot 92 NE.
 The 1893 London City Directory lists Mrs. Smith living at 547 Talbot Street.
 Eventually Mrs. Smith went to live with her son Dr. Robert Scott Smith at 151 John Street.
 Dr. Robert Smith was a medical physician who practiced in London.

 *In 1865, Dr. J. M. Smith of Morpeth appeared on University of Michigan Medical School documents as a preceptor for Dr. Hugh Edwin Winter.
 Dr. Winter practiced medicine in Dresden and he is also featured on the Chatham-Kent Physician Tribute website.